everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 * `"payload"` - use "" for simple transfer.
 Otherwise payload is used as a body of outbound internal message.
 Enter your seed phrase to sign the message with your key.

 > Note: For maximum security you may also create a transaction message on a machine without internet connection in offline mode.
+See section 5.1 of this document.

 ### 4.7.
 Creating transaction confirmation online
 Once one of the custodians creates a new transaction on the blockchain, it has to get the required number of confirmations from other custodians.